 - Now place the bowl over a saucepan of simmering water, keep stirring continuously with a spoon until it starts to thicken up.
 Once the consistency is thick enough to coat the back of the spoon, the custard is ready.
 Immediately remove the bowl from the heat and stir it for few minutes to help it to cool down a bit.

-- Meanwhile, make strawberry puree and chop up strawberries and crush the honey graham crackers.
+- Meanwhile, make strawberry puree, chop up strawberries, and crush the honey graham crackers.